 - The antibodies tested and assay sensitivity have been specified (see ‘report’ in 4-colour or 6-colour protocols).

-- The report does not contain misleading terminology (see ‘report’ in 4-colour or 6-colour protocols).
+- The report does not contain misleading or ambiguous terminology (see ‘report’ in 4-colour or 6-colour protocols).

 - Borowitz MJ et al; for Clinical Cytometry Society.
 Cytometry B Clin Cytom 2010; 78B: 211-230.